 - Lower the heat to low and stir in the yogurt.
 Add the potatoes and 2 – 2 ¼ cups water depending on how much curry you’d like.

 - Raise the heat to high to bring to a boil, and then lower the heat to a simmer (low/medium-low).
 Cover and cook for another 23-25 minutes, until the meat and potatoes are both fork tender.
 Taste and adjust salt, if needed.

 - Uncover and allow the curry to simmer until the oil rises to the top (~2-3 min).
 Turn off the heat.
 Garnish with garam masala and cilantro.
 Serve with roti, paratha, naan, or basmati rice.

 Instant Pot Method

-- Select 'Sauté – More' on the Instant Pot.
+- Select 'Sauté – More/High' on the Instant Pot.
 Once hot, add the oil, ghee, goat or lamb meat, and 3/4 tsp salt.
 Sauté for 5 minutes, stirring occasionally, until it has changed color and seared on some edges.
 Add the garlic and ginger and sauté for a minute, until no longer raw.
-Add the onion, tomatoes, green chili pepper, whole spices, and ground spices (except garam masala).
-Stir in the remaining remaining 1 tsp salt.
+Add the onion, tomatoes, green chili pepper, whole spices, ground spices (except garam masala), and the remaining 1 tsp salt.

 - Add up to 1/4 cup water if needed (the less the better because this will be sautéed out).
 (The moisture should cover at least 1/3 of the meat.
 If the onions and tomatoes have enough moisture content, you don't need to add any water.)